tijlleenders/ZinZen-user-talk/_posts/2023-04-05-ZinZen-vs-GTD.md

 ## Yes, it's simpler!
 ### 1. One-time setup
-- You make a time budget per area of your life: work, family, hobbies, etc
+- You make a time budget per area of your life: work, family, sports, hobbies, etc
   - How many hours per week?
   - Any particular preference for
     - days of the week?
     - times of the day?
     - number of time blocks?
 - You organize your goals in a hierarchy
-  - Start with your big, important life goals
+  - Start with your life goals
-  - Keep adding subgoals until you're satisfied.
+  - It's _totally OK_ to stop here if having the big picture is enough for you.
-  You don't _have_ to add detail if that's not your thing.
+  - If you like a little more detail, keep adding sub goals in as many levels of detail as you like.

 ### 2. After that... when life happens: